 - Pale gills – Pale gills can be caused by a number of goldfish diseases, including parasites.
 Salt is a popular treatment in this case, though you should also consider medications.
 Medications will depend on the type of parasite that is infecting your fish and can be determined by other goldfish disease symptoms.

 - Noticeable lumps or parasites – External parasites are usually visible on the body or fins, and many will cause ulcers and lumps along the scales.
 Such parasites include ich (white spot disease), anchor worms, fish lice, and flukes.
 There are many ways you can get rid of parasites, ranging from medication to salt baths.
 You can even have them manually removed (though I don’t recommend this unless you know what you’re doing).

-- Protruding eyes – If one or both eyes of your goldfish are abnormally large (don’t mistake this for natural characteristics in black moor or telescope goldfish), this could be early goldfish disease symptoms of dropsy, ich, or pop eye.
-Your goldfish could also be suffering from a bacterial infection.
+- Protruding eyes – If one or both eyes of your goldfish are abnormally large (don’t mistake this for natural characteristics in black moor or telescope goldfish), this could be early goldfish disease symptoms of pop eye or a bacterial infection.